 The Best Natural Rugs (Guide To Natural Fibre Rugs)

-There are lots of benefits to using all natural rugs at home.
-The obvious one being they’re all natural!
-Natural rugs are great for bringing in organic texture and warmth.
-All with a neutral colour tone if you’re wanting more of a simple style at home.
-Great for a warm minimalist look.
-Or you can dress them up.
-And use a base to layer a contrasting rug for interest.
+Most have a neutral colour tone if you want more of a simple style at home.
+They’re great for a warm minimalist look.
+You can dress them up and use them as a base to layer a contrasting rug for interest.

 Whichever way you want to use natural rugs in your home, they’re a practical option.
 Reducing noise, helping to keep the space warm and define and zone areas in your home.

-PROS Of Natural Rugs
+Pros Of Natural Rugs

 Natural fibre rugs are low maintenance and sustainable decor pieces.
 Because of their organic texture, natural rugs tend to be hardwearing and durable.
-A great option for high traffic areas.
+A great option for high-traffic areas.
 Certain materials are more durable than others.

-Natural rugs are generally free from toxins, chemicals and dyes which can sometimes be found in modern rugs.
+Natural rugs are generally free from toxins, chemicals, and dyes, which can sometimes be found in modern rugs.
 These are the best kinds of rugs for those with allergies.
-They can be dyed but they’re best in their natural colour.
-Usually earthy browns, tans and greens.
+They can be dyed, but they’re best in their natural colour.
+Usually earthy browns, tans, and greens.

 Natural rugs are eco-friendly, being made from natural and renewable materials.